How do we put a price tag on the value of long term financial advice?

 True value is in the holistic approach and overall financial advice.
 It’s in the creation of a plan that incorporates the consideration of tax, investment, and retirement planning, forecasting, reducing investment risk, asset allocation, rebalancing, building and protecting wealth.

 Some investors inaccurately believe they are paying for investment returns but the truth is it extends beyond mere returns.
-An advisor can’t control the markets but they can use their expertise and experience to craft a plan to meet goals and provide peace of mind and damage control in a down market.
+An advisor can’t control the markets but they can use their expertise to craft a plan to meet financial goals, design and manage a portfolio balancing growth and preservation as desired and provide peace of mind for the investor.
 Advisors provide investors with a greater understanding and confidence to attain their goals.

-Service fees paid to investment advisors have been scrutinized as industry experts seek to determine if they are aligned with the value provided.
-Numerous industry bodies have conducted research to ascertain whether the advice financial advisors provide investors is worth the cost, and whether investors truly understand the value they receive.
+Investors want to know the service fees paid to investment advisors are aligned with value provided.
+Industry experts try to ascertain whether investors truly understand the value they receive.

 Tax strategies alone can save thousands of dollars and do not show up on any type of investment statement.
 But make no mistake, these have a very real impact on wealth creation and management nonetheless, and are easy to overlook.

 Various studies show that advised households are indeed better off than non-advised households.
 This benefit is significantly amplified the longer the investor-advisor relationship lasts.
 The Investment Funds Institute of Canada’s The Value of Advice Report 2012 discovered clear value.
 After 4-6 years, households that receive financial advice have 1.58 times more financial assets than households that invest without financial advice.
 After 7-14 years they have 1.99 times more and after 15 years they have 2.73 times more.
 Households who have the guidance of an advisor accumulate more financial assets than those who invest on their own.